hamishcoleman/thinkpad-ec/README.md

   a blank cd and boot it up, skipping steps 7 and 8.

-* To include the battery validation patch or to make a build that reverts any EC changes, read the docs/CONFIG.txt and follow the configuration instructions in it before running step 6.
+* To include the battery validation patch or to make a build that reverts any EC changes, read the [CONFIG doc](docs/CONFIG.md) and follow the configuration instructions in it before running step 6.